What is a kidney biopsy?

 It also helps check how well the kidney is working.

 Open biopsy.
-After an anesthetic is given, the healthcare provider makes an incision in the skin
+After an anesthetic is given, the healthcare provider makes a cut (incision) in the

-If your healthcare provider wants to sample a specific area of the kidney, the biopsy
+If your healthcare provider wants to sample a certain part of the kidney, the biopsy

 may be guided by ultrasound, fluoroscopy, or CT.